Posted on Wednesday 05 August 2020

 When you take out a loan, your interest is calculated as a percentage of your loan.
 The amount of interest you end up paying throughout the life of the loan depends on:

-Loans in higher amounts—such as mortgages or auto loans—tend to have a lower interest rate and longer loan terms than, say, a personal debt consolidation loan.
+Understanding the above will help you structure your monthly living costs appropriately.
+This might be relatively easier if you stay in BC and have experienced an increase in wage.
+Notably, loans in higher amounts—such as mortgages or auto loans—tend to have a lower interest rate and longer loan terms than, say, a personal debt consolidation loan.
 In these scenarios, financial institutions don’t need to skyrocket interest rates, since the borrower will be paying for much longer and on a much higher amount.
 A four percent interest rate on $200,000 over 30 years is much more lucrative over time than a 20 percent interest rate on $4,000 over two years.

 Interest is calculated based on the amount that you currently owe.
 As a result, the good news is that as you pay down the principal balance on your loan, the total dollar amount of your interest should gradually decrease over time.
 But in the case of a $200,000 loan, it might take decades for that interest rate to really start dropping—so don’t expect to see results anytime soon.
+As such, if you run a business that requires taking loans, you'll want to ensure you hire the right employees so you can maximize your funding and resources.

 As a short-term lender, loan rates with My Canada Payday are higher than what you might pay with your bank or credit union.
 But because the terms for payday loans only last for 30–60 days, you are paying interest for a much shorter period of time—which makes payday loans a much more affordable option over the long run.